 The Tower of London is arguably London’s most popular attraction and one of the most impressive sights in the London Bridge area.
 A historic fortress from the time of the Norman Conquest, it’s been a prison, palace and menagerie over the centuries.
 The Tower of London is famously home to the Crown Jewels and a tour by a Yeoman Warder is not to be missed!

-HMS Belfast is the legendary battleship which served in the Second World War and the Korean War.
+HMS Belfast is the legendary battleship that served in the Second World War and the Korean War.
 Now, taking pride of place on the River Thames by Tower Bridge, she is free to explore, both above and below deck.
 Learn what life was like on board and the military victories she had as a vessel.
 If you’re a fan of British military history, HMS Belfast is for you!

 If you’re after a picturesque place to stroll through to get out of the rain, Hay’s Galleria is the perfect place to take shelter.
 This old warehouse and wharf, Hay’s Wharf, is a Grade II listed building and one of the finest buildings along the river.
-Take a look in the small shops and stalls inside, or stop for a coffee or bite to eat at the many restaurants, pubs and cafés indoors.
+Take a look in the small shops and stalls inside, or stop for a coffee or bite to eat at the many restaurants, pubs and cafés indoors

 Another historical ship in the area - this Elizabethan Galleon ship is quite a sight to behold amongst its more contemporary architectural neighbours.
-A full-size reconstruction of Sir Francis Drake's flagship, the Golden Hinde is a living-history museum offering insight into what it was like to sail the mighty seas during the adventurous days of the 16th century.
+A full-size reconstruction of Sir Francis Drake's flagship, the Golden Hinde is a living history museum offering insight into what it was like to sail the mighty seas during the adventurous days of the 16th century.